mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 Members should not modify or alter the garment to accommodate different styles of clothing.

+Members should not inappropriately display the garment to those who do not understand its significance.

 See [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29).

 38.5.6

+### Caring for the Garment

+The garment is a sacred symbol of Jesus Christ.
+The way we care for our garments should reflect that sacred symbolism.

+Members may mend tears in the garment as long as the original design is not altered.
+However, if a mark is completely unraveled or missing, members should replace the garment.

+38.5.7

 ### Wearing the Garment in the Military, Fire Service, Law Enforcement, or a Similar Agency